tweet-sevak/thescriptninja.github.io/_posts/2019-04-16-Add-time-to-a-Jekyll-blog_post.markdown

 <img src="https://raw.githubusercontent.com/thescriptninja/thescriptninja.github.io/master/img/screenshot1.png">

-The HTML for displaying the date in the `_layouts/post.html` will contain the following script in it within double curly brackets (can't show paste the HTML code as Jekyll automatically renders it.)
+The HTML for displaying the date in the `_layouts/post.html` will contain the following script in it within double curly brackets (can't paste the HTML code here as Jekyll automatically renders it.)

 ```
 page.date | date: "%b %-d, %Y"